 Terrariums aren't expensive and anyone can make them.
 And the best part is that you don't need a green thumb to care for them.
 If you follow the instructions for making one it is virtually a self-care garden.
 They are perfect for children, your kitchen counter, and adding a bit of life to your coffee table.

 Don't miss out on adding some whimsy to your terrariums!
 Head to your local garden center and look through the fairy garden supplies for accessories to add to your terrarium.
-For ours, I used a mini bike, a gnome, and mini pots.
-They are so crazy cute!
+For ours, I used colored pebbles and some fun fairy accessories.

 Terrarium DIY instructions:

-- Start with a medium, clear glass jar.
+- Start with a clean and clear glass jar or container.
 Your recycling bin most likely has a good option.
 Other fun options would be a fish bowl, coffee pot, pickle jar, and more.

 - Add a thick layer of potting soil.
 It is a good idea to get potting soil made for indoor plants if you can.

 - Plant small ferns, succulents, or even cacti in your soil and pat it in gently.
 You want to keep about 1 plant per 1-inch diameter, if possible.
-A good resource for small plants for your terrarium is your local garden store’s fairy garden section.
-Generally, plant your largest plant first so you leave enough space.
+A good resource for small plants for your terrarium is your local garden store fairy garden section.
+Generally, plant your largest plant first so you leave enough space for the smaller plants.

-- Once you have your plants planted add a small layer of decorative rocks, moss, or sand.
+- Once you have your plants planted add additional moss, gravel, or decorative rocks to cover the soil.

-- Finish with your small extra’s, if you decide to use them.
+- Finish with your small extra accessories, if you decide to use them.

 To care for your terrarium in a jar: